iav0207/advent-of-code/2023/day_16/README.md

 Spec https://adventofcode.com/2023/day/16

-Desc Forgot to write a readme in 2023/day_16
+Desc Maximizing the energy of lava by finding the best spot to put a beam of light in the field of mirrors and ray splitters.
+BFS.

 Execution